analogdevicesinc/msdk/Examples/MAX32570/GPIO/README.md

 Basic GPIO input, output, and interrupts are demonstrated in this example.

+If your board QN_EvKit or Q_EvKit
+   - PB1(P3.7) is continuously scanned and whatever value is read on that pin is then output to LED1(P3.5).
+   - An interrupt is set up on PB2(P3.6)  LED2(P3.4) toggles when that interrupt occurs.

+If your board MN_EvKit or M_EvKit
-P0.16 is continuously scanned and whatever value is read on that pin is then output to P0.17.
-An interrupt is set up on P0.18.
-P0.19 toggles when that interrupt occurs.
+   - PB1(P0.16) is continuously scanned and whatever value is read on that pin is then output to LED1(P2.17).

 ## Required Connections